anvilglobaldynamics/torque/meta/dev-notes/deploying-latest-server-to-gcp.md

 # Prerequisites

-2. Collect credentials for github account `to-bot` by contacting dev admin.
+1. Make sure you have prepared remote server by following [preparing-gcp-for-first-time-server-deployment.md](preparing-gcp-for-first-time-server-deployment.md)

 # Updating the server

-### Step 0.
+### Step 1.
 Log in to the correct Google Compute Engine Instance

 If unsure, read https://cloud.google.com/sdk/docs/

-### Step 1. make sure changes are on master branch
+### Step 2. make sure changes are on master branch

 As we are using git to transfer files, all changes that need to be deployed has to be merged to master.

-### Step 2.
+### Step 3.

 Run commands one by one
 ```sh